1979 Thomas Cup: First round

-Semi-finals
+Second round

 Final

-Though Svend Pri was 34 and by this time only the third ranked singles player in Denmark, his record of winning clutch singles matches in tropical conditions had earned him a slot in the top two singles positions.
-Indonesia might have placed the iconic Rudy Hartono (two months shy of 30) in a similar position in its lineup and thus effected a sequel to their long rivalry.
-It was not to be, as Indonesia placed Hartono in the third singles position.
-Nevertheless, in "veteran" Iie Sumirat, only a year younger than Hartono and, like Pri, something of a showman, Pri drew a worthy adversary.
-Their opening contest, the most interesting of the tie, was won by Sumirat 15–10 in the third game.
-Except for a three-game win by Sumirat over rising star Morten Frost on the second night, every other match was routinely taken by Indonesia.
-Flemming Delfs, whose play in the tropics was almost invariably a full level below its European standard, lost tamely to Hartono, and only one doubles game in eight was close.
-Thus for the second straight time Indonesia shut-out its final opponent in Thomas Cup, thereby winning the Cup for the seventh time in eight attempts.

 Though probably not anticipated at the time, this was the final Thomas Cup appearance of the great Indonesian doubles team of Tjun Tjun and Johan Wahjudi, Tjun Tjun being unbeaten in three campaigns which included an appearance in singles.
-His equally illustrious contemporary, Christian Hadinata, would play in three more series (through 1986) and lose only one match in his Thomas cup career.
+His equally illustrious contemporary, Christian Hadinata, would play in three more series (through 1986) and lose only one match in his Thomas Cup career.
 Hartono would play in one more series (1981-1982), the first in which Indonesia's great rival China would finally compete.
 As for Svend Pri, this was his final Thomas Cup tie and the only one in which he failed to win at least one match.